icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 ### Debugging

 * [Bugfender](https://bugfender.com/platforms/angular-logging/) - A cloud service to collect logs and Angular errors in Real-Time.
+* [ngrx-devtool](https://github.com/AmadeusITGroup/ngrx-devtool) - A development tool for visualizing and debugging NgRx state management in Angular applications.
 * [ngx-dev-toolbar](https://github.com/alfredoperez/ngx-dev-toolbar) - A powerful development toolbar for Angular applications to improve your developer productivity directly in the browser.
 * [ngx-error-handling](https://github.com/gonzalad/ngx-error-handling) - This library seamlessly manages unhandled RxJS, signal, and classic errors, making them accessible through an Rx subject (ErrorBus).